Stop Doomscrolling Drupal.org: A Signal-First Workflow That Actually Works

 - Nobody owns the translation layer from "something changed" to "we should do X this week."

-So I wanted a method that is boring, repeatable, and aggressively practical.
+I wanted a method that is boring, repeatable, and aggressively practical.

 I switched to a signal-first loop inspired by Dries' framing: track development where development actually happens, then turn it into explicit team actions.

 If a signal does not produce a concrete action, it is just entertainment.
+Classify each upstream item as act now, queue, or ignore -- and assign an owner.

 Gotchas